AdobeDocs/marketo.de-DE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-13a.md

 ---

-# Vorlage 13A {#template-13a}
+# Meldebogen 13a {#template-13a}

-Rechtsklicken Sie auf [Vorlage 13A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-13a.html) herunterladen
+Klicken Sie mit der rechten Maustaste, um [Vorlage 13A herunterzuladen](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-13a.html)

 ![](assets/image2015-8-11-10-3a15-3a39.png)